invertase/stripe-firebase-extensions/firestore-stripe-payments/PREINSTALL.md

 TypeScript type definitions and high-level convenience APIs for most common operations client applications would want to implement using the extension.

-Use a package manager like NPM to install the above package, and use it in conjunction with the Firebase Web SDK.
+Use a package manager like Bun to install the above package, and use it in conjunction with the Firebase Web SDK.

 ### Events